-- Prenatal and Postnatal visits (up to the first 12 months postpartum) up to 6 visits total (typically 3 prenatal and 3 postnatal) - Labor and delivery 1 encounter/unit of billing
+- Prenatal and Postnatal visits (up to the first 12 months postpartum) up to 6 visits total - (typically, 3 prenatal and 3 postnatal visits) - Labor and delivery 1 encounter/unit of billing

-- 1 encounter/unit of billing for Labor and Delivery services is covered regardless of the duration/hours of the birthing process. - If more than one doula provides services for Labor and Delivery, the doula who provided the services at the initiation at Labor and Delivery shall be the billing provider for Labor and Delivery services e.g. 1 unit of billing.
+- o 1 encounter/unit of billing for labor and delivery services is covered regardless of the duration/hours of the birthing process or for support whenever & however the pregnancy ends. - If more than one doula provides services for Labor and Delivery, the doula who provided the services at the initiation at Labor and Delivery shall be the billing provider for Labor and Delivery services e.g., 1 unit of billing.
 The second doula that provides services shall not file a claim, nor be reimbursed for their services by BCBSRI.
 It is expected that the initial doula that attends the Labor and Delivery and who submits a claim will coordinate with the second doula in terms of their reimbursement for their portion of the delivery for which they provided services.

-Note: If a member's pregnancy does not result in a live birth, or if the member did not receive 3 prenatal visits, the allotted benefit remaining from the prenatal visits and labor and delivery can be used toward postpartum visits and/or bereavement support.
+Note: If a member's pregnancy does not result in a live birth, the labor and delivery code/allowance as well as any unused prenatal visit(s) allowances may be allotted to/for other pregnancy related, postpartum, and/or bereavement support services the member requires.